 Call your doctor right away if you notice any of these side effects:

-- Redness, warmth, swelling, or pus where the IV tube goes in your skin
+- Redness, warmth, swelling, or a lump where the needle is placed

 - Trouble breathing